MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 ## Work in Progress

 - Move chore synchronization (implemented, currently undergoing testing)
+- Entity Position synchronization (Duplicates, implemented, being sent a roughly updated on clients)
 - Preventing Duplicants, critters, etc. from moving on clients (their positions will be synchronized from the host)
 - Main menu UI
   - Host/Join/Cancel (Hooked up but not plugged in)